 We denote the interior (resp. closure) of $\clC_n(\bfa)$ by $\clCc_n(\bfa)$ (resp. $\oclC_n(\bfa)$) and similar conventions apply on $\mfF$.
-For brevity, by \textbf{open cylinders} we mean the interior of a regular cylinder and similarly for prototype sets.
-For any set $A$, the number of elements in $A$ is denoted $\# A$.
+For brevity, by \textit{open cylinders} we mean the interior of a regular cylinder and similarly for prototype sets.
 Cylinders induce a natural classification of finite words in $\scD$.
-We say that $\bfa$ is \begin{multicols}{2} \begin{enumerate}[i.] \item \textbf{valid} if $\clC_n(\bfa)\neq\vac$; \item \textbf{regular} if $\clCc_n(\bfa)\neq \vac$; \item \textbf{irregular} if $\clCc_n(\bfa)\neq \vac$; and $\clCc_n(\bfa)= \vac$; \item \textbf{extremely irregular} if $\#\clC_n(\bfa)=1$; \item \textbf{full} if $T^n(\clC_n(\bfa))=\mfF$; \end{enumerate} \end{multicols} We denote by $\Omega(n)$ (resp. $\sfR(n)$, $\sfIr(n)$, $\sfEI(n)$, $\sfF(n)$) the set of valid (resp. regular, irregular, extremely irregular, full) words of length $n$.
-We extend the notions \textit{regular}, \textit{irregular}, \textit{extremely irregular}, and \textit{full} to cylinders and prototype sets in an obvious way.
-It is well known that there are only finitely many prototype sets (see, for example, \cite{EiItoNak2019}); in fact, we have $\#\{ \mfFc_n(\bfa): n\in \Na, \bfa\in \sfR(n)\}=13$ and the interior of every open prototype set is one of the sets

-or one of their right-angled rotations.
-Figure \ref{Fig-OpenProt} depicts the possible forms of open prototype sets.
+We say that $\bfa$ is \begin{multicols}{2} \begin{enumerate}[label= \roman*.] \item \textit{valid} if $\clC_n(\bfa)\neq\vac$; \item \textit{regular} if $\clCc_n(\bfa)\neq \vac$; \item \textit{irregular} if $\clC_n(\bfa)\neq \vac$ and $\clCc_n(\bfa)= \vac$; \item \textit{extremely irregular} if $\#\clC_n(\bfa)=1$. \end{enumerate} \end{multicols} Naturally, $\# A$ represents the number of elements in a set $A$.
+We denote by $\Omega(n)$ (resp. $\sfR(n)$, $\sfIr(n)$, $\sfEI(n)$) the set of valid (resp. regular, irregular, extremely irregular) words of length $n$.
+We extend the notions \textit{regular}, \textit{irregular}, and \textit{extremely irregular} to cylinders and prototype sets in an obvious way.
+It is well known that there are only finitely many prototype sets (see, for example, \cite{EiItoNak2019}).
+Actually, an open prototype set is one of the following sets or one of their right-angled rotations (see Figure \ref{Fig-OpenProt}):